 While posting to your Facebook page is free, we recommend that you use the "Boost Post" advertising option Facebook makes available to ensure that your contest is getting out to your entire audience.

-It's easy to tell if your organic reach is down: You may have 7,000 likes on Facebook, yet the posts you make may only garner 10 or 15 likes from your audience.
+It's easy to tell if your organic reach is down: You may have 15,000 followers on Facebook, yet the posts you make may only garner 10 or 15 likes from your audience.

 This means that only 2-5% of your Facebook audience are seeing the posts you make.

-We recommend boosting posts that entice people into entering your contest.
-At the very least, you should boost the very first post that you make that's announcing your contest.
+💡 At the very least, you should consider boosting the very first post that you make that's announcing your contest.

 How Do I Boost a Post?